Developing for .NET 6 or Higher

 4. Once you have created projects and a solution, you can add DBL code, resources, and other items to the projects, and you can set project properties.
 It’s generally best to do this in Visual Studio (see step 3 and step 4 in Basic development steps in Visual Studio above), but you can use .NET CLI commands, modify project files, etc.

-5. Do preliminary builds, running, and debugging in Visual Studio.
-See step 5 in Basic development steps in Visual Studio above.
-Alternatively, you can do some of these tasks with the .NET CLI (e.g., you can use “dotnet run” to run the built project).
+5. Do preliminary builds, running, and debugging in Visual Studio (see step 5 in Basic development steps in Visual Studio above).
+Alternatively, you can do some of these tasks with the .NET CLI.
+For example, you can use “dotnet run” to run the built project, and with an SDK project, you can build on Linux with “dotnet build”.

-6. For the final, deployable build, use the “dotnet publish” command.
+6. For the final, deployable build, use the “dotnet publish” command, or for SDK projects, you can use the “dotnet build” command on Linux.
 See step 6 in Basic development steps in Visual Studio above.

 7. Deploy to machines that meet deployment requirements (including licensing requirements) listed in Synergy .NET Requirements.
 For information on creating a NuGet package for a Synergy project, see step 7 in Basic development steps in Visual Studio above.